opengauss-mirror/docs/content/en/docs/Releasenotes/user-notice.md

 openGauss is an open-source, secure, and reliable relational OLTP database with ultimate performance.
 It is released with the Mulan PSL v2 protocol, allowing users to copy, use, modify, and distribute the source code.

-The version number of openGauss is named in  _X.Y.Z_  format.  _X_  indicates the version for architecture changes,  _Y_  indicates the version released every year, and  _Z_  indicates the patch version.
-Generally, a  _Y_  version is released every year.
-A new  _X_  version is released for major architecture or feature changes.
-The preliminary openGauss lifecycle plan is 3.5 years.
+The version number of openGauss is named in  *X.Y.Z*  format.  *X_  indicates the version for architecture changes,  _Y*  indicates the version released every year, and  *Z_  indicates the patch version.
+Generally, a  _Y*  version is released every year.
+A new  *X*  version is released for major architecture or feature changes.

+The preliminary openGauss lifecycle plans are as follows:

++ The release version is released every one year, and the community provides three-year maintenance support.
++ The preview version is released every one year, and the community provides 0.5-year maintenance support.